 Up your burger game with these mouthwatering lamb burgers with tzatziki sauce.

-Making real gyros at home is next to impossible, but you can come close.
-Real gyros are usually made from ground lamb, often blended with beef and pork, heavily and heavenly compressed into a giant cone.
-In Greece, it is not uncommon to find it made from chicken or pork.
+Making real gyros at home is tricky, but you can come close.
+Restaurant gyros in the US is usually made from ground lamb, often blended with beef and pork, heavily and heavenly compressed into a giant cone.
+In Greece, it is not uncommon to find it made from whole slabs of chicken or pork stacked on a spear very much like Mexican Al Pastor.

 The cone of meat is speared with a rotisserie and stood vertically in front of a glowing infrared burner.
 As it rotates, the exterior browns, and when you place your order the cook slices off a thin shaving of the crunchy brown outside layer.
 The meat is then served on a pita flatbread and usually dressed with chopped tomatoes, shredded iceberg lettuce, sliced red onions, cucumber, and tzatziki sauce made from yogurt, mint, cucumbers, and garlic.